A mirror theorem for multi-root stacks and applications: Quantum periods for Fano varieties and classical periods

 This yields the identity between regularized quantum period of $X$ and the classical period of the mirror superpotential $W$:

 where we use orbifold Gromov--Witten invariants of $X_{D,\infty}$ instead of log Gromov--Witten invariants of $(X,D)$ on the right-hand side. \end{proof}

 \begin{rmk} Similar computation can also be done if we do not assume that mirror maps are trivial.
 For example, we can take $D$ to be a smooth anticanonical divisor.
-Then relative Gromov--Witten invariants of $(X,D)$ are related to the regularized quantum periods via mirror maps. \end{rmk}
+Then one can apply the mirror theorem for smooth pairs in \cite{FTY} and run the same computation as in the proof of Theorem \ref{thm:period}.
+In this case, the mirror map is not trivial.
+Then relative Gromov--Witten invariants of $(X,D)$ are related to the regularized quantum periods via mirror maps.
+One may understand the difference as follows.
+For a log Calabi--Yau pair $(X,D)$, the boundary has to be sufficiently degenerate (a "large complex structure limit") in order to obtain a well-behaved mirror (non-singular, with the correct dimension ect.). \end{rmk}